Ant Bank (Hong Kong) Secures US$100 Million Investment from Ant International to Expand Collaborations and Drive Financial Development

 Ant International, headquartered in Singapore, provides comprehensive wallet solutions, integrated merchant payment services, digital accounts for small and medium-sized enterprises (SMEs), and other fintech solutions to businesses and financial institutions.

-As of the end of 2024, Ant International operates four core businesses: Alipay+, Antom, WorldFirst, and scenario-based financial services.
+As of the end of 2024, Ant International operates four core businesses: Alipay+, Antom, WorldFirst, and Embedded Finance.
 The comprehensive wallet solution Alipay+ spans 66 countries and regions, connecting 1.7 billion user accounts across 36 digital wallets and over 90 million online and offline merchants globally.
 Antom delivers payment, growth, and digital solutions for merchants, enabling them to seamlessly integrate hundreds of payment methods-including credit cards, bank transfers, and e-wallets-to reach consumers in over 200 countries and regions.

 The cross-border trade payment and account service provider WorldFirst has processed over $300 billion in transaction volume, serving more than 1 million clients globally.
 Additionally, Bettr, AI-driven digital lending service, collaborates with ecosystem partners to provide embedded financial services to micro, small, and medium enterprises (MSMEs) across Asia and Latin America.